 Students should use Daily Announcements to distribute news and information that is directly relevant to the greater campus community and to the mission of Converse University.
-Individual mass emails to the campus community are prohibited.
-Information can be targeted to students, faculty, or staff, or any combination of these groups.
-Messages to smaller groups, such as your class or organization, should be sent directly to these groups by using the group email addresses.
-Daily Announcements are published on My.Converse.edu and a Daily Announcements E-mail is distributed at 9:00 am each business day.
+Information can be targeted to students, faculty, staff, or any combination of these groups.
+Personal announcements are not permitted.

+The Daily Announcements email is sent each business day except for weekends and when the University is closed.
+Announcements must be submitted by 8:30 AM on the first day they are to be published.

 To submit an announcement, visit my.converse.edu and log in with your Converse username and password, then select Daily Announcements in the left menu to enter your announcement.

-Announcements may be repeated for up to three consecutive days or five times total.
+Announcements may run for three consecutive days or five times in total.
+The Daily Announcements team reserves the right to edit announcements for length and content.